-Part - B: Exhibition Work Marks: 25
+Part - B: Exhibition Work The candidate will Exhibit:

-- i.
-2 Head Studies and 3 life studies completed during the session. - ii.
+- 1. 2 Head Studies and 3 life studies completed during the session. - 2.
 Sketch book containing 100 original sketches of full figure, heads and busts and facial expressions.
+Note: Exhibition work will be evaluated by the external examiner.